WatermarkAgency/wmk-rich-text/README.md

 ```

 The _\_\_typename_ field is important.
 It helps identify what references data is being called during block processing.

+The _contentful\_id_ field is important, and is required to match references within Rich Text raw data.

 ### RichTextReact